sh0uty/kali-i3gaps-compton/README.md

 > To add wallpapers, move the files in ~/.wallpaper folder.
 > If your username is not kali you might have to change that in the ~/.fehbg file.

+Also make sure to have enough RAM, otherwise alacritty compilation might fail